trstns/trstns.github.io/_drafts/2020-07-30-windows-firewall.md

 # Implementation plan

-So you are ready to tackle this, but where should you start?
+Here is the process I went through when implementing group policy based firewall control.

 The main thing to remember with the implementation is that you can work piece by piece, area by area and test along the way.
 You don't need to have everything done in one go.
+I started with the servers first, and worked on a single server/service at a time.

-## Identifying services
+## Identifying services and ports

-You should start by identifying services that are needed on your network.
+The first step was to identify services that are needed on our network.

 I started with the tools that we use to manage servers and workstations:

 - Remote Desktop
 - File and printer sharing
-- Monitoring server
+- Monitoring services
 - etc

 I found these the easiest and they generally apply to all workstations or servers.

-Then I went through our servers before looking into the workstations.

-## Gathering information

-Now we need to gather some data so that we know which ruled we need to create and so we don't accidentally miss something.

-I started by configuring the firewall policy at the top level of the org unit tree to increase the log file size and log successful packets.
-You should also check the documentation for the software you are running to see which ports they recommend you have open on the firewall.
+It was also useful to check the documentation for the software we are running to see which ports they recommend you have open on the firewall.

+To make sure that nothing was missed, I configured the firewall logging on our servers and workstations to log successful packets and increase the log file size.
+I could then look through the logs to see what traffic was currently being allowed in and identify the legitimate and required traffic.

-I then created some PowerShell scripts to process the log files and show me the data I needed, which I cross checked with the documentation as well as sites like the [speedguide.net ports database](https://www.speedguide.net/ports.php).
+To make understanding the firewall logs a little easier, I created some PowerShell scripts to process the log files and summarise the data, which I cross-checked with the documentation as well as sites like the [speedguide.net ports database](https://www.speedguide.net/ports.php).

 ## Creating rules

-Using the data we gathered we can start creating rules.
+Using the data I gathered I could can start creating rules.

 ## Testing and experimenting

+For some critical services I wanted to be able to test my new firewall rules before deploying them into production.
+For these cases, I would create a temporary virtual machine in a test OU where I could apply the rules and validate that everything worked as expected.
+The same approach was used for workstation firewall rules as well.

+For non-critical services (where users wouldn't notice a small outage) I was able to apply the rules to the production server, validate that they worked as expected and if not, quickly roll back the change.

 # Terminology and concepts